customer7/ncn/src/site/notes/Notes/Access, Radial.md

 ### 1

 ![](https://i.imgur.com/3FvkGBB.png)
-A: Often times, there is an accompanying vein (red arrow) going along with the radial artery (yellow arrowhead).
+A: Frequently, there is an accompanying vein (red arrow) running alongside the radial artery (yellow arrowhead).
-B: Gentle pressure on the wrist will collapse the vein while the artery remains full with pulsation.
-Notice the slight "upward shift" of the collapsed vein and the artery (closer to the skin).
+B: Applying gentle pressure on the wrist will cause the vein to collapse, while the artery remains full with pulsations.
+Observe the slight "upward shift" of both the collapsed vein and the artery (closer to the skin).